marcmylemans/marcmylemans.github.io/_posts/2026-06-15-home-server-now-what-5-things.md

 > Want to do this properly, in order, with the reasoning behind each step?
 The free, hands-on \*\*Virtualization path on Mylemans Labs\*\* walks you through it from a fresh install to a server you can actually rely on. \[Start the path here.](https://labs.mylemans.online)
 {: .prompt-info }

+---
+*Prefer to watch?
+This guide accompanies my video walkthrough.
+For the full build and more homelab tutorials, check out [Mylemans Online on YouTube](https://www.youtube.com/@MylemansOnline).*